 What is cloud computing?

-Cloud computing is a method of delivering hosted services -- Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS) – over the Internet
+Cloud computing is a method of delivering hosted services -- Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS) – over the Internet in a fast, cost-effective way.
+The technology has gained popularity in a weakened economy as enterprises seek ways to save money, but as always, this emerging technology presents certain risks, and it could open an organization to security vulnerabilities and threats.

 In order to keep your enterprise secure, it is important to understand exactly how the cloud computing infrastructure works.
 In this cloud computing security model overview, we offer an introduction into the technology and examine how it operates.
 We will also highlight the importance of securing devices connecting to the cloud, as well as provide information on how to mitigate a variety of issues associated with cloud computing.

-to cloud computing security: Infrastructures issues
+Introduction to cloud computing security: Infrastructures issues

 Creating a cloud computing infrastructure will move sensitive data out of the enterprise environment and in to the cloud, meaning professionals need to enhance security and update their architectures to address potential risk management and application delivery issues.